ICE train at Berlin Hbf

 The sleeper train from Budapest to Prague

 Step 2, Prague to Budapest by sleeper, seen here at Budapest Nyugati.
-CD are deploying some nicely-refurbished sleepers like this on this route.
+CD use some nicely-refurbished sleepers like this on this route.

 Washbasin in Prague-Budapest sleeper Czech Railways sleeper from Budapest to Prague Czech Railways sleeper from Budapest to Prague